 After a shopping trip comes the often frustrating process of removing the labels without damaging your new purchase.
-This is a guide about removing labels from new products.
+This is a page about removing labels from new products.

 Some of the labels on products are so glued on and difficult to remove because all surfaces are different.
 Some are painted, which I think this coffee mug to go is painted, as it's stainless steel with a dark baked on glaze or something.
 I've had this to-go coffee mug that I've not even used because of the big patch of glue on the side of it.
 Nothing I'd tried worked in removing that label's glue.
 And I mean I tried soaking it in hot water, applying all kinds of things on it - being very careful not to use anything that would remove the coloring on the outside, yet that's as far as I'd gotten with it, being left with that large gluey patch.